poloincognito/glcic/README.md

 This project is based on the content of a computer vision course.
 As a final project, I try to re-implement the following paper from 2017:
 *Globally and Locally Consistent Image Completion*, http://dx.doi.org/10.1145/3072959.3073659

+*The following demo was extracted from the paper:*
 ![image info](./figures/glcic_paper.PNG)

 The project is developed using Git.